 In 1992, the church purchased a small house built on a 1.12 acres lot adjacent to the corner lot.
 The house was renovated and remodeled into a small church facing east with a small alter.

-In 1995, the congregation prayed the first Liturgy in the newly remodeled building.
+In 1995, the congregation celebrated the first Divine Liturgy in the newly remodeled building.

 Then on February 26, 2004, H. H. Pope Shenouda III of Blessed Memories and H. E. Metropolitan Serapion ordained Father Michael Ibrahim to start his service as the parish priest while Father John Mikhail was assigned to serve Saint Justina in Rancho Cucamonga.